-This recipe for buckeye brownie cookies is like a science experiment gone horribly right. 🙂 It fuses buckeyes (peanut butter and chocolate) with brownies and cookies for a decadent, melt-in-your-mouth experience.
+This edible buckeye craft project is like a science experiment gone horribly right.
+It fuses buckeyes (peanut butter and chocolate) with brownies and cookies for a decadent, melt-in-your-mouth experience.
 Trust me, after the first bite you’ll be asking these buckeye brownie cookies where they’ve been all your life!

-If you’re looking for easy Christmas cookies that the kiddos can help out with then this recipe for buckeye brownie cookies should definitely be on your list.
+If you’re looking for easy Christmas cookies that the kiddos can help out with then this buckeye craft project should definitely be on your list.
 The kids can easily help with making the brownie mix or rolling the peanut butter balls.
 Of course, they can also serve as your official QA engineer… licking the spoons and tasting the finished product to make sure everything is up to par with these buckeye brownie cookies! 🙂

-Side note: If you like a variety of cookies around the holidays, make these buckeye brownie cookies and some:
+Bonus: If you like a variety of cookies around the holidays, whip up this buckeye brownies easy recipe and: